proycon/pynlpl/docs/folia.rst

 This tutorial will introduce the FoLiA Python library, part of PyNLPl.
 The FoLiA library provides an Application Programming Interface for the reading, creation and manipulation of FoLiA XML documents.
 The library works under Python 2.6, 2.7, as well as Python 3.
 The samples in this documentation follow Python 2.x conventions.

 Prior to reading this document, it is highly recommended to first read the FoLiA documentation itself and familiarise yourself with the format and underlying paradigm.
 The FoLiA documentation can be found through http://proycon.github.com/folia .
+It is especially important to understand the way FoLiA handles sets/classes, declarations, common attributes such as annotator/annotatortype and the distinction between various kinds of annotation categories such as token annotation and span annotation.

 Reading FoLiA